-The seventh meeting of the ICI-RS is only open to members of the ICI-RS.
+The eighth meeting of the ICI-RS is only open to members of the ICI-RS.
 Membership application forms are available from our download page Click here.

 The Watershed Media Centre is in the centre of Bristol on the dockside, surrounded by history and excellent restaurants.